 Figures are centered by default.

 An easy way to insert figures into the template is to create a PDF file with all the figures that are featured in the presentation.
 To do that, create a Keynote or Powerpoint presentation; insert each figure as a slide background; and save the resulting presentation as PDF.
 With this method, all the figures have the exact same size.
-It is also possible to use Keynote or Powerpoint to annotate easily the figures created with an external software (Matlab, R, and so on).
-(See figures.pdf in the repository.)
+It is also possible to use Keynote or Powerpoint to annotate the figures created with an external software (Matlab, R, Python).
+The file figures.pdf

 The code for a slide with a basic figure is the following: